clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 The Ethereum blockchain is a decentralized clock creating a block every twelve seconds.
 For each node, seconds matter, as they go through the task of creating blocks and gossiping them to the network.
 Its therefore ironic that even with this elaborate timing mechanism smart contracts are unable to know what time it is unless asked, like a person with an expensive watch who can't look down at it unless told to do so.

-## 2. Goals

-Decentralized
-While centralized payment facilitators are the norm they bring with them a myriad of problems from high fees to censorship.
-But with a decentralized blockchain contract there is no point of failure, no censorship and no arbitraty gatekeeping.

-Immutable
-A system that cannot be changed is a system that cannot be censored.

-Easy to Use
-In the past setting up your own subscription service has been too difficult for normal users.
-But with Clocktower if you can use a decentralized app you can create or join a subscription.

-Inexpensive
-Traditional payment networks have had the advantage fo being able to charge high fees due to extreme costs of setting up your own network.
-But by building on the existing backbone of EVM compliant blockchains we believe we can eventually undercut the existing networks.

-No Oracles
-An oracle is a third party data source.
-Relying on an external source of information outsources security to that source which is too insecure for a payment platform.

-Minimum tokens in contract
-Hackers hack where the money is.
-Traditional contracts have become targets largely because they rely on the "vault" model where all value is stored within the contract.
-We seek to turn this model on its head by seeking to hold as little value as possible in the contract.
-This makes the contract less of a target and allows users to keep secure their own funds in their own wallets.

-No protocol token needed
-We believe a protocol should never need its own token to work.
-A toekn needed for functionality creates friction for the user when they have to convert it and can lead to inflationary tokenomics.
-If Clocktower ever issued its own token it would solely be for governance purposes.